-Many first-time home buyers have similar questions when it comes to mortgage rates and the financial steps behind buying a house or property.
-One of the most common sources of confusion surrounds the difference between mortgage pre-qualification, pre-approval and rate holds.
+Many first-time homebuyers have similar questions when it comes to mortgage rates and the steps to buy a house or property.
+One of the most common sources of confusion surrounds the difference between mortgage pre-qualification, pre-approval, and rate holds.

 What is a mortgage pre-qualification?

-Getting a mortgage pre-qualification is the first step in the home buying process.
+Getting a mortgage pre-qualification is the first step in the home-buying process.
 This comes before a mortgage pre-approval and is not to be confused with it.
-Mortgage pre-qualification is a relatively simple process where you supply your lender with information about your financial situation including income, assets and debt.
+Mortgage pre-qualification is a relatively simple process where you supply your lender with information about your financial situation including income, assets, and debt.
 This is an easy and quick process that can be done over the phone or internet and at absolutely no cost to you.
-Pre-qualification does not take into account your credit card rating or give you an in-depth analysis of your affordability.
+Pre-qualification doesn’t take into account your credit rating or give you an in-depth analysis of your affordability.
 However, pre-qualification does give you the opportunity to talk to your lender about any specific needs or goals that you may have.
 You can also get a better understanding of what mortgage rates and options might be suited to you.
 Pre-qualification can give you an estimate of the mortgage amount for which you can expect to get approved.

 What is a mortgage pre-approval?

 A mortgage pre-approval sometimes provides a mortgage rate guarantee for a specified length of time which protects you from possible rate increases (similar to a rate hold).
-There is typically not an application fee associated with this procedure, and you are not obligated to the bank or mortgage broker from whom you obtained your mortgage pre-approval.
+There typically isn’t an application fee associated with this procedure and you’re not obligated to the bank or mortgage broker from whom you obtained your mortgage pre-approval.
 After this process, you will receive a conditional commitment in writing for a specified loan amount.
 This allows you to look for a home at or below that price level.
 This is an advantage when trying to purchase property as the person selling will know that you have been approved for an actual mortgage.
 This can be very helpful in a competitive market.
 For these reasons, it is to your benefit to receive a mortgage pre-approval.

 What is a mortgage rate hold?

 There are a few differences to be aware of when acquiring a rate hold with a bank as opposed to with a mortgage broker.
 With a bank, you can lock in the day’s current mortgage rate for the specified length of time.
-If you go back to them within that time, you are entitled to the rate that you locked in.
+If you go back to them within that time, you’re entitled to the rate that you locked in.
 However, a mortgage broker will generally try to lock in a few different mortgage rates with various lenders.
 As a consequence, these fixed rates will have different rate holds.
 Independent mortgage brokers work differently but some of them may wait 24 hours to monitor how the rates are changing and that way maximize your rate hold period.
-It is important to explore all of your options if you are considering buying a property in the short term and a rate hold requires thinking ahead of time.
+It’s important to explore all of your options if you’re considering buying a property in the short term and a rate hold requires thinking ahead of time.

-Although a rate hold guarantees you an interest rate for a specified period, it does not confirm that a lender has approved your mortgage application.
+Although a rate hold guarantees you an interest rate for a specified period, it doesn’t confirm that a lender has approved your mortgage application.
 A lender could refuse to lend to you on the basis that specific criteria were not met.
-That is why a mortgage pre-approval is recommended.
+That’s why a mortgage pre-approval is recommended.
 Conversely, when you receive a mortgage pre-approval, you can be automatically signed up for a rate hold.